“Free” Software Morality, Richard Stallman, and Paperwork Bureaucracy

 Xah Lee, 2009-02-27

 Richard Stallman, contributed to society in 2 significant ways.
-One is his coding, producing many major software, such as emacs, gcc, etc. The other, with far more greater impact, and is the reason he is remembered in human animal history, is the creation of FSF with its GPL.
+One is his coding, producing many major software, such as emacs, gcc, ….
+The other, with far more greater impact, and is the reason he is remembered in human animal history, is the creation of FSF with its GPL.

 Richard Stallman, also did some morally questionable things before he started FSF.
 In one perspective, you can consider him a software criminal.
-Lucky for him that at the time there was no software law yet.
+Lucky for him that at the time there was not much of software law yet.
 Else, he'd be in jail before he had a chance to mouth his manifesto.
 So, in this perspective, he is someone who breaks the law, got dissed by MIT, got pissed, with vengeance he starts the FSF to recoup his ego.